lxfhfut/TrajNet/README.md

 - `--model_path`: Path to model used for prediction.
 All models will be used if it is a directory.
 - `--save_dir`: Directory to save prediction results.
 It is a csv file ready for uploading to leaderboard.
-- `--segmenter`: Cellpose model for segmentation (default: cyto_retrained)
+- `--segmenter`: Cellpose model for segmentation (default: cyto_retrained) Note that the 'action_label' column in the predict.csv is set to 0 before prediction.
 ## Notes

 - The default segmentation model is 'cyto_retrained'.
 It is a cellpose model based on the "cytotorch_0" pretrained model and was retrained on the **Training** set of this challenge.
 Note that we did not the videos of test_phase1 and test_phase2 for retraining the segmentation model.